davetron5000/double-space/README.md

 * a word or words surrounded by asterisks are considered italicized.

 No other formatting is permitted.
 The contents of the file also have front matter and back matter.
-The front matter is a series of questions and answers about the scene that can be useful for making sure the scene is accomplishing what you want.
+The front matter is a purpose followed by a series of questions and answers about the scene that can be useful for making sure the scene is accomplishing what you want.
 The back-matter is a series of notes representing what the reader has learned by the end of this scene.
 The front and back matter is delimited by a single line of four percent signs, so your file might look like this:

 ```
+Inciting Incident
 Who wants what from whom?
 Vick needs Shane to back off
 What happens if they don't get it?
 Vick's plansn will be uncovered by Aceveda
 Why now?
 Shane is reaching a breaking point